FNALLPC/cmsdas-short-exercise-lumi/_episodes/02-using-brilcalc.md

 > What is the total recorded luminosity for this fill in inverse picobarns?
 {: .challenge}
 <!--
-/poll "What is the total recorded luminosity for this fill (in inverse picobarns) for the fill corresponding to run 381151?"
-"307" "646" "710" fill=$(brilcalc beam -r 381151 --output-style csv | tail -1 | cut -f 1 -d ,) brilcalc lumi -f "${fill}" -u /pb --output-style csv | tail -1 | cut -d, -f6 -->
+/poll "2.1 What is the total recorded luminosity for this fill (in inverse picobarns) for the fill corresponding to run 381151?"
+"307" "646" "710" fill=$(brilcalc beam -r 381151 --output-style csv | tail -1 | cut -f 1 -d ,)
+brilcalc lumi -f "${fill}" -u /pb --output-style csv | tail -1 | cut -d, -f6 -->